ThatOpen/web-ifc-viewer/CONTRIBUTING.md

     1+2

 In this case, the structure is really simple: `NumberToken PlusSignToken NumberToken` .
 Previously the _lexer_ had converted the text to an array of tokens.
-In this step we are telling the parser the sequence of tokens we are expecting, so it can check wether the parsing has been done correctly.
+In this step we are telling the parser the sequence of tokens we are expecting, so it can group tokens toguether into recognizable structures (in this case, a _sum expression_).
 Obviously, this example is really easy, but let's go back to the example of a point in space:

     #6= IFCCARTESIANPOINT((0.,0.,0.));